vpathuis/multiple-minecraft-bedrock-docker/README.md

 `docker-compose up -d`

 If you want you can still make changes to the server.properties (Minecraft file), stop the containers, edit en rerun.

+Upgrades of the minecraft server software require the following steps:
+1. docker-compose stop
+2. docker container prune
+3. sudo docker-compose up -d
+This rebuilds all the containers with the latest version.